napari/napari/docs/tutorials/fundamentals/viewer.md

 +++

-Adjusting these properties in the GUI will cause corresponding changes to properties on the individual layers that are accessible in the console through `viewer.layers`.
+Adjusting these properties in the layers list will cause corresponding changes to properties on the selected individual layers.
+These properties are also able to be changed and accessed in the console through `viewer.layers`.

 For example, the name and opacity of a layer can be changed within the console as follows: